stridecolossus/jove-blog/blog/part-5-terrain/swapchain-recreation.md

 # Introduction

-The `acquire` and `present` methods of the swapchain return an error code if it has been invalidated, generally when the window has been resized or minimised.
-These methods will be refactored to handle _multiple_ result codes and determine the appropriate response.
+The `acquire` and `present` methods of the swapchain return _multiple_ result codes if it has become invalid, generally when the window has been resized or minimised.
+These methods will be refactored to determine the appropriate response.

 A swapchain that has become invalid will be indicated by a new exception, which can then be trapped to recreate the swapchain (and framebuffers) as required.